sejungkwak/trading-paradise/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [Canva](https://www.canva.com/en_gb/) was used to create the logo and favicon.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to view the site's styling during development and to check runtime performance.
+- [Ezgif](https://ezgif.com/) was used to convert webp format images to png for the Items page.
-- [favicon.io](https://favicon.io/) was used to create the favicon.
+- [Favicon.io](https://favicon.io/) was used to create the favicon.
 - [Figma](https://www.figma.com/) was used to create the mockups.
 - [Font Awesome](https://fontawesome.com/) was used for the responsive hamburger menu icons as well as social media icons in the footer.
 - [GIPHY](https://giphy.com/) was used to convert video files to gifs for the README.